-The Faraday Institution is pleased to announce that it has awarded its first two Entrepreneurial Fellowships to:
+The Faraday Institution has announced it has awarded four Entrepreneurial Fellowships to date:

-• Dr Ola Hekselman (Department of Materials, Imperial College London), Solveteq – Sustainable Lead Recycling (photograph above).
+• Ola Hekselman (Department of Materials, Imperial College London), Solveteq – Sustainable Lead Recycling.

 These fellowships have been set up to facilitate the creation of new business opportunities that have emerged from Faraday Institution research programmes or closely related activities.
 They provide seed funding, business support and mentoring to maximise the potential of success and accelerate the spin-out process.

 “Developing an idea into a technology that impacts the market and delivers societal benefits is difficult,” said Ian Ellerington, Head of Technology Transfer, the Faraday Institution.
 “Complex technical challenges, long development cycles and expensive equipment can be significant hurdles for even the most determined innovators to overcome.
 The goal of our scheme is to give some of the brightest entrepreneurs in the battery space the best chance of success.
 We were delighted with the strength of the applications received in this first round.”

 “To meet the global challenges in energy supply and sustainability we need to support a culture of innovation that combines the risk-taking spirit of entrepreneurs with the expertise and capabilities of national research programmes such as ours,” continues Neil Morris, CEO of the Faraday Institution.
 “The more we drive technologies into applications and successful businesses that change manufacturing, the more the UK can realise the benefits of that innovation through job creation, economic growth and global competitiveness.”